A message queue I built from scratch.

 The storage engine

-When you write data, it goes to a write-ahead log first (so we don't lose it if the server crashes), then into memory (for fast reads).
-A background process periodically flushes memory to disk as sorted files.
+When you write data, it goes to a write-ahead log first (so we don't lose it if the server crashes), then into a skip list memtable in memory (for fast reads).
+When the memtable fills up, a background worker flushes it to disk as a sorted SSTable file.

 sequenceDiagram